Skip to main content

 Adaptive Retrieval Strategies

-More recent work has explored learned policies for deciding when, what, and how to retrieve:
+More recent work has explored adaptive strategies for deciding when, what, and how to retrieve:

 Adaptive-RAG (Jeong et al., 2024) (Jeong et al., 2024) classifies incoming queries into complexity levels and routes them to different retrieval strategies: simple questions go through single-step retrieval, moderate questions use multi-step retrieval, and complex questions trigger iterative search with reasoning.
 This routing approach matches retrieval effort to question difficulty, improving both efficiency and quality.